shnigi/Docker-Headless-Testing-Demo/readme.md

 ## From fastest to slowest

 This suite contains only one test, so it is not very accurate.

+Docker uses FF 56, in my local environment its 57.
+That can be one answer to why local headless FF is so slow.

 | Browser                 | Time         |
 |-------------------------|--------------|